timvieira/blog/content/testing-gradients.md

 axis-aligned unit vectors for $\boldsymbol{d}$.)
 The FD approximation is very accurate.
 Of course, specialized code is probably a little more accurate, but that's not *really* why we bother to do it!
-The reason why we write specialized gradient code is *not* improve numerical accuracy, it's to improve *efficiency*.
+The reason why we write specialized gradient code is *not* to improve numerical accuracy, it's to improve *efficiency*.
 As I've [ranted](http://timvieira.github.io/blog/post/2016/09/25/evaluating-fx-is-as-fast-as-fx/) before, automatic differentiation techniques guarantee that evaluating $\nabla